input-output-hk/plutus-pioneer-program/docs/week5.rst

 We don't need to extend the *MintParams* data type for the off-chain code.
 A wallet that wants to mint or burn a currency can sign with its own public key hash.
 This is the only signature that a wallet can provide, and it has the ability to look it up for itself.

 We will make a change to the name of the schema for clarity.
+We'll also, of course, update this name wherever it appears in the contract script.

 .. code:: haskell